Pan-Canadian-Genome-Library/daco/apps/api/README.md

 ### Unit Testing

-- Unit tests are built with the Node Test Runner and are triggered using `pnpm run test`
+- Unit tests are built using the [Node Test Runner](https://nodejs.org/api/test.html) and are triggered using `pnpm run test`

+### Database

+- This application implements a Postgres database using the following [data model](../../docs/model/README.md)